Suite Española No. 1: Origins of the suite

-The work originally consisted of four pieces: Granada, Cataluña, Sevilla and Cuba.
-The editor Hofmeister republished the Suite española in 1912, after Albéniz's death, but added Cádiz, Asturias, Aragón and Castilla.
-The other pieces had been published in other editions and sometimes with different titles (Asturias was originally the prelude from the suite Chants d'Espagne).
+The work originally consisted of four pieces: Granada, Cataluña, Sevilla and Cuba and was published in Madrid by Zozaya.
+The remaining four movements, Cádiz, Asturias, Aragón and Castilla, had been published in other editions and were added to the original four.
+The first appearance of the eight movement suite was in 1901 published by Dotesio.
+The editor Hofmeister republished the Suite española in 1912, after Albéniz's death, with the four extra movements.

-The four pieces that Hofmeister added do not exactly reflect the geographical region to which they refer.
+The four additional pieces do not exactly reflect the geographical region to which they refer.
 A clear example of this is Asturias (Leyenda), whose Andalusian Flamenco rhythms have little to do with the Atlantic region of Asturias.
-Opus 47, the number assigned by Hofmeister, does not have any chronological relation to any of Albéniz’s other works, since the opus numbers of the pieces were randomly assigned by publishers and Albéniz himself.
+Opus 47, the number assigned by Hofmeister, does not have any chronological relation to any of Albéniz's other works, since the opus numbers of Albéniz's compositions were randomly assigned by publishers and Albéniz himself.
 Despite the spurious nature of the Suite española, however, it has become one of the most performed of Albéniz's piano works, a favorite of both pianists and audiences.

 The music

-In these works the first title refers to the geographical region portrayed, and the title in parentheses is the musical form or dance from that region.
-From Granada in Andalusia there is a Serenata, from Catalonia a Curranda or Courante, from Sevilla a Sevillanas and from Cuba (which was still part of Spain in the 1880s) a Notturno in the style of a habanera, from Castile a seguidillas, from Aragon a Fantasia in the style of a jota, and from Cadiz a saeta.
-This last example, like Asturias (Leyenda), is geographically inaccurate.
+In these works, the first title refers to the geographical region portrayed, and the title in parentheses is the musical form or dance from that region.
+From Granada in Andalusia there is a Serenata, from Catalonia a Curranda or Courante, from Sevilla a Sevillanas, from Cuba (which was still part of Spain in the 1880s) a Notturno in the style of a habanera, from Cadiz a Canción, from Asturias a Leyenda, from Aragon a Fantasia in the style of a jota, and from Castile a seguidillas.
+Cádiz (Canción) and Asturias (Leyenda) are both geographically inaccurate.

 Pieces

-In the works constituting the Suite española, the first title makes reference to the region that each piece represents and the subtitle in brackets indicates the musical form of the dance of the region.
+In the works constituting the Suite española, the first title makes reference to the region that each piece represents, and the subtitle in brackets indicates the musical form of the dance of the region.